solophp / job-queue

 A small, production-ready, database-backed job queue for PHP.

 Correctness-first: atomic claim, visibility timeout for dead workers, exponential backoff on failures, no long-lived transactions.
-About ~300 lines across three classes.
+Small surface area, no framework lock-in.

 Features